Where to Find Us

 Rural Ottawa Parent Support Group for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges.
 Last Monday of the month.
 Location: Richmond

-This free drop-in parent support group for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges, is held on the last Monday of the month from 6:30pm to 8pm at Willow Wellness (5944 Perth Street, Richmond).
+This free drop-in peer support group for parents and caregivers of youth and young adults (ages 13-25) facing mental health or addiction challenges, is held on the last Monday of the month from 6:30pm to 8pm at Willow Wellness (5944 Perth Street, Richmond).
 Peer-facilitated by two Pleo Family Peer Supporters.
 Offered by Pleo in partnership with Willow Wellness and Rural Ottawa Youth Mental Health Collective.
 Participants can drop-in as often as they like or need.
 Just drop-in to join.

 Upcoming dates:

-Monday January 26, 2026, 6:30pm-8pm
+Monday July 27, 2026, 6:30pm-8pm

-Monday February 23, 2026, 6:30pm-8pm
+Monday August 31, 2026, 6:30pm-8pm

-Monday March 30, 2026, 6:30pm-8pm
+Monday September 28, 2026, 6:30pm-8pm

-Monday April 27, 2026, 6:30pm-8pm
+Monday October 26, 2026, 6:30pm-8pm

 Renfrew County Parent Support Group for parents and caregivers of youth and young adults (ages 12-25) facing mental health or addiction challenges.
 First Tuesday of the month.
 Location: Renfrew